 Venlafaxine and ODV have been reported to be excreted in human milk.
-Because of the potential for serious adverse reactions in nursing infants from venlafaxine hydrochloride extended-release tablets, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions in nursing infants from Venlafaxine Extended-Release Tablets, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.